pyta-uoft/website/index.md

 print_greeting(name="Arthur")
 ```

 ### Redefined argument from local (R1704) {#R1704}

 This error occurs when a local name is redefining the name of a parameter.
-We should avoid reusing the name of a parameter in binding operations such as for iteration, with statement assignment, and exception handler assignment, as this needlessly obfuscates the code.

 ~~~~ {include="R1704_redefined_argument_from_local"}
 ~~~~